 Find out how you can be an approved issuer and learn the main requirements for:

 - approved issuer status

 - registration of securities

+- backdating an AIL registration

+- · registration of securities

 - payment of AIL, and

 - zero-rated bonds.

 Pages 16 to 18 explain the terms used in this guide.